How do I become a nutritionist?

 for more information.

-What course should I study at university?
+What should I study at university?

 Our page on studying nutrition at university

 may be able to help you.
-We are not able to recommend any university courses individually, as the choice will depend on a number of factors (including preferred method of study, location, financial circumstances etc).
+We are not able to recommend any university programmes individually, as the choice will depend on a number of factors (including preferred method of study, location, financial circumstances etc).

 which have met our high standards of professional education.
 If you graduate with an accredited degree, you will automatically be eligible to apply for ‘direct entry’ onto the UKVRN

 You may find it advantageous to undertake a degree that includes some form of professional training element or even includes a placement year.
 This kind of professional experience in nutrition can be invaluable after you graduate and are looking to find employment in the field.
-You should check with the individual universities whether their courses offer a work experience element.
+You should check with the individual universities whether their programmes offer a work experience element.

-(for undergraduate courses) or UKPASS
+(for undergraduate programmes) or UKPASS

 I am interested in becoming a sports nutritionist, what should I do?